IBM/fabric-contract-attribute-based-access-control/README.md

 The usertype can be **admin**, **regulator**, **producer**, **shipper**, **retailer**, or **customer**.
 When that user logs in successfully, and connects to an instance of the Hyperledger Fabric network, their "usertype" gives them access to certain transactions that have been submitted on the network.
-For example, the **regulator** (such as the FDA) is able to view all transactions on the network in order to reliably audit the network, but a **retailer** is only able to view the transactions which they are a part of.
+For example, the **regulator** (such as the FDA) is able to view all transactions on the network in order to reliably audit the network, but a **retailer** is only able to see asset and invoke transactions against assets which they are involved with.
 Once you understand how to apply these access control rules, you can apply them to any use-case, and start building innovative, secure, blockchain networks.